ibm-cloud-docs/AnalyticsEngine/index.md

 You can define clusters based on your application's requirements,  choosing the appropriate software pack, version and size of the clusters.

-You can deploy {{site.data.keyword.iae_full_notm}} service instances in the US South or United Kingdom regions.
-The {{site.data.keyword.iae_full_notm}} service is deployed in a data centre which is physically located in the chosen region.
+You can deploy {{site.data.keyword.iae_full_notm}} service instances in the following regions: US South, United Kingdom, Germany, and Japan.
+The {{site.data.keyword.iae_full_notm}} service is deployed in a data center which is physically located in the chosen region.

 - [Cluster architecture](#cluster-architecture)
 - [Outbound and inbound access](#outbound-and-inbound-access)